Toggle: English / Spanish

 Opisthotonos is a condition in which a person holds their body in an abnormal position.
 The person is usually rigid and arches their back, with their head thrown backward.
 If a person with opisthotonos lies on their back, only the back of their head and heels touch the surface they are on.

 Opisthotonos is much more common in infants and children than in adults.
 It is also more extreme in infants and children because of their less mature nervous systems.

 Opisthotonos may occur in infants with meningitis.
 It may also occur as a sign of reduced brain function or injury to the nervous system.

 Other causes may include:

-Drugs such as phenothiazines and other antipsychotic medications, can cause a side effect called acute dystonic reaction.
+Some antipsychotic medicines can cause a side effect called acute dystonic reaction.
 Opisthotonos may be part of this reaction.

 In rare cases, infants born to women who drink large amounts of alcohol during pregnancy may have opisthotonus due to alcohol withdrawal.

 A person who develops opisthotonos will need to be cared for in a hospital.

 Go to the emergency room or call your local emergency number (such as 911) if symptoms of opisthotonos occur.
 Typically, opisthotonos is a symptom of other conditions that are serious enough for a person to seek medical attention.

 What to Expect at Your Office Visit